Be careful, rabbit pseudotuberculosis

 A bacterium called Yersinia is causing the disease

-After ingestion, the bacterium reaches the intestine, where it begins to multiply.
-At 37°C, the bacterial population will grow rapidly, and bacteria will begin to invade the lymphatic nodules associated with this organ.
+Following ingestion, the bacterium reaches the intestine, where it begins to multiply.
+At 37°C, there will be a rapid increase in the bacterial population, with bacteria beginning to invade the lymphatic nodules associated with this organ.
 In the septicemic form of the disease, the rabbit will die rapidly and without noticeable clinical signs.
-In the non-septicemic forms, the rabbit exhibits signs of fatigue, including emaciation and exhaustion.
-It may also experience diarrhea.
+In the non-septicemic forms, the rabbit will exhibit signs of fatigue, including emaciation and exhaustion.
+It is possible that the subject will also experience diarrhea.
 During palpation, the nodules exhibit signs of hypertrophy.
 The liver displays a pattern of fairly hard nodules.
 The intestine may exhibit necrotic regions.
 In some cases, the kidneys and lungs are affected.
-It is important to note that not all animals die.
+It should be noted that not all animals die.

 Suspicion, onset and passing over of the disease